sebastianABaqueroP/micro-frontends/readme.md

 3. Choose:

-> Select type to generate -- * single-spa application / parcel*
+> Select type to generate -- *single-spa application / parcel*

-> Whick framework do you want to use? -- *react*
+> Which framework do you want to use? -- *react*

 > Which package manager do you want to user? -- *npm*

 > Will this project use Typescript -- *y*

 > Organization name -- *your-name*

 > Project name -- *micro-react*

 4. Install dependencies.